 During this phase, the web development team will build the website's front-end and back-end architecture, develop and integrate website features and functionalities, perform usability testing, and create a staging website for testing.

 The back-end development team will develop the website's functionality by integrating the necessary tools, such as CMS like WordPress & Shopify.
 They will also build the website's database and back-end applications that are integral to the website.
+With this base, you can enhance its functionality later with add-ons, for example, adding a blog to Shopify on your own.

 Once the back-end development work is complete, the front-end development team will begin developing the website's visual interface, including the website's graphics, images, icons, and all other visual design elements.